bashitha123/Simple-interest-calculator/README.md

-# Simple-interest-calculator
+# Simple Interest Calculator

-A bash script to calculate simple interest
+This is a Bash script to calculate simple interest.

+## Formula
+Simple Interest = (Principal * Rate * Time) / 100